Walks in Teesdale

 constructed of stone, are painted white.
 This is because they all belong to

 the Raby Estate owned by Lord Barnard.
-Traditionally the white painted
+Two explanations have been put

-buildings indicated places where he might get hospitality.
+buildings indicated places where his Lordship might get hospitality.
+The

 you need to buy any hiking equipment/clothing before your trip see the Hiking